jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 **Other racing or sports betting**

 ### 83 Rules relating to other racing or sports betting conducted by TAB NZ
-(1) TAB NZ may make rules not inconsistent with this Act for, or with respect to, the conduct and operation of other racing or sports betting it conducts.
+(1) TAB NZ may make rules not inconsistent with this Act or regulations made under this Act for, or with respect to, the conduct and operation of other racing or sports betting it conducts.
 (2) The rules must be approved by the Gambling Commission.
 (3)
 (4) Before making any rules under this section, TAB NZ must consult—